Fukaya A_\infty structures associated to Lefschetz fibrations. II

 Suppose that $H_-$ is the function used to define the chain complex $\mathit{CF}^*(\phi,H_-)$ underlying $\mathit{HF}^*(\phi,\delta,\epsilon_-)$.
 We extend it to a function $\hat{H}_+$ on $\hat{E}$ by a fibrewise version of \eqref{eq:extend-hamiltonian}:

-where $h$ is as in \eqref{eq:turn}, and $H_{\bC}$ as in \eqref{eq:h-translation}.
+where $h$ is as in \eqref{eq:turn}, and the $H_{\bC,t}$ are functions as in \eqref{eq:h-translation}.
 It is unproblematic to show that $\mathit{CF}^*(\hat\phi,\hat{H}_+)$ computes $\mathit{HF}^*(\phi,\delta,\epsilon_+)$.
 At this point, we want to be more specific about the choice of function for the original Floer cohomology group.
-Using the fact that the group of compactly supported symplectic automorphisms of $\bC$ is connected, one can find an $H_{\bC}$ such that
+Using the fact that the group of compactly supported symplectic automorphisms of $\bC$ is connected, one can find a time-dependent $H_{\bC}$ such that

 is simply a translation.
 In that case, $\mathit{CF}^*(\hat\phi,\hat{H}_+)$ has the same generators as $\mathit{CF}^*(\phi,H_-)$, and an easy maximum principle argument (in fibre direction) shows that the differentials also coincide. \end{proof}